 The second step is to create a multi-data source for the leasing table from the Oracle WebLogic Server Administration Console.
 You create a data source to each of the Oracle RAC database instances during the process of setting up the multi-data source, both for these data sources and the global leasing multi-data source.

 Please note the following considerations when creating a data source:

-- Make sure that this is a non-XA data source. - The names of the multi-data sources are in the format of <MultiDS>-rac0, <MultiDS>-rac1, and so on. - Use Oracle's Driver (Thin) Version 9.0.1, 9.2.0, 10, 11. - Use Supports Global Transactions, One-Phase Commit, and specify a service name for your database. - Target these data sources to the cluster assigned to the enterprise deployment component (CLUSTER; see the component-specific chapters in this guide). - Make sure the initial connection pool capacity of the data sources is set to 0 (zero).
-To do this, select Services, then JDBC, and then Datasources.
-In the Datasources screen, click the Datasource Name, then click the Connection Pool tab, and enter 0 (zero) in the Initial Capacity field.
+- Make sure that this is a non-XA data source. - The names of the multi-data sources are in the format of <MultiDS>-rac0, <MultiDS>-rac1, and so on. - Use Oracle's Driver (Thin) Version 9.0.1, 9.2.0, 10, 11. - Data sources do not require support for global transactions.
+Therefore, do not use any type of distributed transaction emulation or participation algorithm for the data source (do not choose the Supports Global Transactions option, the Logging Last Resource, Emulate Two-Phase Commit, or One-Phase Commit options of the Supports Global Transactions option), and specify a service name for your database. - Target these data sources to the cluster assigned to the enterprise deployment component (CLUSTER; see the component-specific chapters in this guide). - Make sure the initial connection pool capacity of the data sources is set to 0 (zero).
+To do this, select Services and then Data Sources.
+In the Summary of JDBC Data Sources screen, click the data source name in the list, then click the Connection Pool tab, and enter 0 (zero) in the Initial Capacity field.
+Click Save.